-As a health care support worker you help professional staff to look after patients in hospitals, nursing homes or in the community.
-You carry out basic care tasks, working as part of a team under the supervision of a qualified nurse or another qualified health worker such as a physiotherapist.
+As a nursing support worker you help nursing staff to look after patients in hospitals, nursing homes or in the community.
+You carry out basic care tasks, working as part of a team under the supervision of a qualified nurse or another qualified health worker.

 You could be:

 making beds, and helping move patients in their bed to be more comfortable

 serving meals and helping some patients with eating meals

 helping patients bathe, shower, wash or dress themselves